 98. TURNING POINT – TNA, DECEMBER 5TH 2004

-We’re including Turning Point from 2004 because for its time this was a fantastic alternative wrestling show to what we were used to seeing and brought new eyes to the TNA product.
+We’re including Turning Point from 2004 because for its time this was a fantastic alternative wrestling show to what we were used to seeing and bringing new eyes to the TNA product.

 Unlike in later years, the Florida based crowd were red hot all night, not yet feeling the effects of overexposure to the flagging product we’ve come to know.
 It’s no wonder the fans were excited though with great matches up and down the card.
 Highlights included former WCW rivals Raven and DDP in a grudge match, and X Division Champion Petey Williams besting Chris Sabin in another high energy entry in the series of matches these two had around this time.